davidscheidtbitstop/udemy-carsties/README.md

 I am making a couple of changes to the code as I go through.
 1. Change to minimal APIs instead of controllers
+2. Use Mapster instead of AutoMapper
-2. replace Moq in the testing with NSubstitute
+3. replace Moq in the testing with NSubstitute
-3. replace the NextJs website with a blazor website (fingers crossed on this one)
+4. replace the NextJs website with a blazor website (fingers crossed on this one)